mp3laguna/GettingAndCleaningDataCourseProject/README.md

         #  generate a colClasess vector with length fueatures length filled with "NULL" value
         col.classes <- rep("NULL",nrow(features))
-        #  vector of the features row numbers to be read
+        #  vector of the features index numbers to be read
         col.to.read <- as.vector(features.to.read$V1)
         #  change colClasses vector from "NULL" to "numeric" in the indexes where mean() and std() features values are
         col.classes[col.to.read] <- "numeric"

-A vector with all column names is generatedd as neede to be used with read.table command.
+A vector with all column names is generatedd as needed to be used with read.table command.
 The values are taken from features data frame.

         #  create vector of column names from all features